leangjia/blender_docs/manual/animation/armatures/posing/editing/pose_library.rst

    :Mode:      Pose Mode
    :Menu:      :menuselection:`Pose --> Pose Library`

-The Pose Library is a way to store pose positions so the same position can be used again later in the animation or to store different rest poses.
+The pose library is a way to store pose positions so the same position can be used again later in the animation or to store different rest poses.
-*Pose Libraries* are saved to :doc:`Actions </animation/actions>`.
+*Pose libraries* are saved to :doc:`Actions </animation/actions>`.
 They are not generally used as actions, but can be converted to and from.

 .. seealso::